NFL on American television: Classification as A, B, or C games

 The Sunday games are classified as "A", "B", or "C" games.
 "A" games are usually the primary game for each network (1:00 ET for Eastern and Central time zone or 4:05 ET for Mountain and Pacific time zone games in a single-game week), and if the network has a doubleheader, is typically the 4:25 ET game.
 "B" games are typically the primary 1:00 ET game when the network has a doubleheader, or the secondary game if the network has a single game.
-"C" games are only shown in the playing teams' markets, and in some cases, markets where the game has playoff implications for the local team.
+"C" games are only shown in the participating teams' markets, and in some cases, markets where the game may be of interest to a local audience (due to playoff implications, rivalries, or a locally popular player/coach).